aardappel/lobster/docs/source/memory_management.md

   constant string is copied instead, as it always was: the append never changes what another reference sees.
-The right hand side is appended piece by piece rather than made into a string first: the operands of a concatenation, and an int or float written out as it goes on (a call the optimizer inlined down to its value counts as that value).
-All operands are evaluated before any of them is appended.
-The byte-writing builtins (`write_int8_le` and friends, `ensure_size`) grow a string into the same room, but in place whether it is shared or not, since a string used as a byte buffer is written in place by design; `string_with_capacity` makes an
+The right hand side is appended piece by piece rather than made into a string first: the operands of a concatenation, an int, float or struct of scalars written out as it goes on (a call the optimizer inlined down to its value counts as that value, and so does an explicit `string(x)`), and the text `substring` or `number_to_string` would have made.
+All operands are evaluated before any of them is appended, and a piece that is the string itself (`s += "x" + s`, or a substring of it) is read as it was: for the appends the string then keeps a reference of its own, so it is copied rather than grown in place.
+The byte-writing builtins
+  (`write_int8_le` and friends, `ensure_size`) grow a string into the same room, but in place whether it is shared or not, since a string used as a byte buffer is written in place by design; `string_with_capacity` makes an